Please contact us on:

 Dr Tome Antičić was born in Split in 1969.
 He graduated in physics from the University of London, completed his masters degree at the University of Cambridge, and received his doctorate in experimental particle physics from the Johns Hopkins University.
 He is employed from 1997 at the Rudjer Boskovic Institute, the largest science institute in Croatia, where he worked on the NA49, ALICE, and NA61 collaborations at CERN, Geneva.
 He lead or took part in several FP7 and Horizon2020 projects, related to detectors, sensors, and particle physics.
 In 2012 he became the director of the Institute, and was reelected for the position in 2016.
 In August 2017 he became the State Secretary at the Ministry of Science and Education, in charge of science and EU funds.
 He is married and has a son.

 Dr Damir Bekić was born in Zagreb in 1975.
 He graduated from the University of Zagreb, Faculty of Civil Engineering, where he also acquired Master and PhD degree and where he works as Assistant Professor.
 His research and professional career is in the area of river hydraulics and morphology, hydrology and coastal engineering.
 He was involved in several research project as co-principal investigator and associate as well in the organization of international conferences and symposia.
 As a key-expert he is involved in many European infrastructural projects and feasibility studies.
 He likes music and different sport activities such as basketball, skiing, swimming and scuba diving.
-He is married and has a daughter.
+He is married and has two children.

 Hrvoje Čeović, PhD, born in Slavonski Brod in 1967.
 Married to prof. dr. Romana Čeović, two daughters.
 Attended primary and first two years of secondary school in Slavonski Brod.
 Completed 3rd and 4th year of secondary education in USA and Belgium as exchange student.
 Graduated in 1991 at the Faculty of Economics in Zagreb where he received Dean’s Award and Best Student Award from the University of Zagreb.
 Acquired Master and PhD degree in economic sciences at the Wirtschaftsuniversitat Wien, Austria.
 Speaks English, German, French and Dutch language.
 In 1991. joined Voest Alpine Industrieanlagenbau Linz, Austria and as of 1992. until present day works for multinational corporation Procter & Gamble as marketing/sales manager across different geographies in Europe, Asia and Africa.
 Currently assumes role of Commercial Director for Central Europe.